-Chicaoji began here on Lopez Island one day when a good friend who is into Healing with Raw Foods offered me a snack.
+Chicaoji began here on Lopez Island, Washington, one day when a good friend who is into using food as medicine offered me a snack.
 She loaded up my hand with goji berries and cacao nibs.
 I had tasted goji and cacao in other foods (like hot cereals and chocolate which I love) but not just those two together.
 I flipped the whole scoop into my mouth.

 As I chewed an amazing flavor developed.
 A bell went off.
 My first thought was “WOW, That’s really good but it sure could use just a little spicy heat“.
 I walked from my friend’s place across a field to Blossom Organic Grocery and bought some of ever kind of dried of chile peppers they had in stock, some goji berries, and some raw cacao nibs.
 I took them home and started playing with the blender.